scarecrow-epai/session7/README.md

 ## Functions in `session7.py`.

- The function definitions are as follows -
+ The function definitions are as follows:

 ### fibonacci(num: int) -> "list of fibonacci numbers"